David Bendeth: Career

 Bendeth won the Socan Pop songwriting award in Canada on 21 November 2011 for co-writing the Hedley song "Perfect".
 The song garnered the most airplay for the previous year in the category rock/pop.

+In 2023, Bendeth appeared as a guest instructor on the Nail the Mix music-production platform, where he provided a full breakdown of his mix for Underoath’s song "Writing on the Walls" from their album Define the Great Line.

+Bendeth has also collaborated with several audio-software companies on signature production tools.
+He partnered with Boz Digital Labs to develop the "David Bendeth Signature Series", a suite of virtual instruments and effects based on his recording and mixing workflow.
+Boz Digital Labs later released updated version 2.0 editions of Bendeth’s 10dB plugin series.
+His signature compressor plugin was also highlighted in industry coverage by Mixonline.

+In addition to his work with Boz Digital Labs, Bendeth released a drum-sample library titled "Drumshotz: David Bendeth" through Drumforge.
+He also collaborated with MBSoft-Lab on the MBDBVerb reverb plugin.

 He has either produced or mixed albums by Paramore, Breaking Benjamin, Elvis Presley, Papa Roach, Killswitch Engage, In Flames, The Red Jumpsuit Apparatus, Hawthorne Heights, Underoath, A Day To Remember, Taking Back Sunday, Chiodos, The Almost, Vertical Horizon, SR-71, As I Lay Dying, All Time Low, Bruce Hornsby, Hedley, Kaiser Chiefs, Bring Me the Horizon, Of Mice & Men, Asking Alexandria, We Came as Romans, Coldrain, Tonight Alive, Beartooth, Young Guns, I Prevail, Sleeping with Sirens, The Warning, and Northlane.

 Studio

 From 2002, Bendeth has been working independently as a producer and mixer.
 In 2005, Bendeth took over Whitney Houston's former Millenium Studios and renamed it House of Loud on the suggestion of Ben Burnley of Breaking Benjamin.
 The studio became active as a production house and mixing room.
 It was in the House of Loud that Bendeth recorded and mixed Breaking Benjamin's Dear Agony along with Paramore's Riot!, All Time Low's Nothing Personal, American Idol runner up Crystal Bowersox's record Farmer's Daughter, Of Mice and Men's Restoring Force: Full Circle, Tonight Alive's Limitless and he mixed Bring Me the Horizon's Sempiternal and A Day to Remember's What Separates Me From You.
-In 2016, The House Of Loud became defunct, with the space becoming a gym, and the studio closing its doors shortly after completing work on Of Mice & Men’s album Cold World.
+In 2016, The House Of Loud became defunct, with the space becoming a gym, and the studio closing its doors shortly after completing work on Of Mice & Men's album Cold World.